simrb/cms3/readme.md

 1 backup your db, such as

-	# mysqldump --database cms_db > others/db_bak_201708.sql
+	# mysqldump --database cms_db > others/db_201708.sql

 2 backup the dir, such as

-	# tar -cvf mydoc.tar others/
+	# tar -cvf others.tar others/

 untar

-	# tar -xvf mydoc.tar
+	# tar -xvf others.tar

-Notice, all of generated files will be stored in others dir, such as the upload files, customize config file, access file. e.g. just backup the others dir is enough.
+Notice, all of backup and generated files will be stored in others dir, such as the upload files, customize config file, access file. e.g. just backup the others dir is enough.

 History